-Finally, since so many working professionals are advancing in their careers by pursuing a bachelor of science programme, there are more flexible options of part-time and online programmes.
-But you have to find out their requirements to be sure they suit your demand before committing your time and money.
+Finally, since so many working professionals are advancing in their careers by pursuing a bachelor of science program, there are more flexible options for part-time and online programs.
+But you have to find out their requirements to be sure they suit your demands before committing your time and money.

 Becoming a professional nurse, like most other professions, is not quite easy.
 However, do your best to get to the top, that is where you are meant to be.

 Wondering how to go about your admission processing into schools in the US and Canada?
 Don’t worry!
 We’ve got your back!
 Enrolling in the top universities in the world can increase your chances with employers.
 Unfortunately, studying abroad can be expensive due to the current economic crisis.
 But this shouldn’t limit you as there are other options you can explore to enhance your career.